VirtusLab/scala-cli/website/docs/cookbooks/scala-versions.md

 The output at the time of this writing is "`2.12.17`".

-The `scala-cli` philosophy is “command line first,” so any configuration information that’s passed to the command line will override `using` directives.
+The Scala CLI philosophy is “command line first,” so any configuration information that’s passed to the command line will override `using` directives.
 So when you run this command with the `-S` option:

 ```bash
 scala-cli -S 2.13.10 ScalaVersion.scala version.scala